wikimedia/maps-config/etl/README.md

 ## Create transportation generalized tables

+ATTENTION: this code was moved to osm-bright.tm2source but it's not present in the current main code, please refer to it when the [PR is merged](https://github.com/kartotherian/osm-bright.tm2source/pull/74).

 The `planet_osm_merge_line_transportation_gen.sql` script needs to be run after the imposm import.
 This script will create materialized views for the transportation layers at various zooms implementing several optimizations including:

 * Merging features of like type together to create longer lines.
 This is necessary to make simplification effective.